MultiSafepay/docs/content/payment-methods/pay-after-delivery-installments.md

 **Collection flow**

-MultiSafepay begins the [collection flow](#collection-flow) after at least 1 partial shipment if all other items from the order are cancelled.
+MultiSafepay begins the [collection flow](#collection-flow) after at least 1 partial shipment if all other items from the order are canceled.

 MultiSafepay does **not** invoice partial shipment amounts separately.
 We invoice the total outstanding amount.